ansys/pyfluent/doc/source/user_guide/solution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following example shows a comparison between the TUI command and the
 Python code for selecting the pressure velocity coupling scheme and setting
 the gradient options.
-Five solution methoods (Index-Model) are available:
+Five solution methods (Index-Model) are available:
 20-SIMPLE, 21-SIMPLEC, 22-PISO, 24-Coupled, and 25-Fractional Step.

 **TUI command**